vicesoftware/doc-driven-dev/docs/requirements/events-feature.md

 ### 1. Article Feature Analysis and Refactoring
 **Priority**: Highest
-**Status**: Not Started
+**Status**: Completed
 **Can be done in parallel**: No (this is a prerequisite for other tasks)
-- Review current Articles implementation
+- ✓ Review current Articles implementation
-- Identify reusable components (article cards, list layouts, etc.)
+- ✓ Identify reusable components (article cards, list layouts, etc.)
-- Refactor Articles components to be more generic
+- ✓ Refactor Articles components to be more generic
-- Create shared components for:
+- ✓ Create shared components for:
-  - Content cards
+  - ✓ Content cards
-  - List layouts
+  - ✓ List layouts
-  - MDX content rendering
+  - ✓ MDX content rendering (reused existing)
-  - Metadata handling
+  - ✓ Metadata handling
-- Update Articles feature to use new shared components
+- ✓ Update Articles feature to use new shared components

 ### 2. Architecture Documentation
 **Priority**: Highest